dhipa2poltak/DemoCityWeather-Android/README.md

 storeFile=<path_to_keystore_file> <br />
 apiKey=<your_api_key> <br />

-once you have created it, open the project with Android Studio, build the project and run.
+once you have created it, open the project with Android Studio, build the project and run the project.